All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 In Italian borbonico is an adjective which, in addition to making reference to the Bourbons, who were Kings of Naples and Sicily from 1735 to 1860, means bigot reaction to reforms.
-This is partly due to the way in 1799 the Bourbons recaptured Naples putting an end to a French-backed republic.
-The king was particularly anxious that no mercy should be shown to the rebels.
-Eleonora De Fonseca Pimentel *, a poetess who had supported the republic with her writings was executed by the royal tribunal.
+This is partly due to the way the Bourbons recaptured Naples in 1799 putting an end to a French-backed republic.
+King Ferdinand was particularly anxious that no mercy should be shown to the rebels.
+Eleonora De Fonseca Pimentel, a poetess who had supported the republic with her writings was executed by the royal tribunal.
 She was born in Rome in Via di Ripetta.

 The events of WWI and WWII are remembered by many plaques and small monuments.
 The lengthy inscription celebrating Umberto Cerboni reports the background leading to his award of a Military Gold Medal in 1916.
 He was one of the 600,000 Italian soldiers who fell in WWI.